blue-jay/blue-jay.github.io.hugo/content/generation/index.md

 retype or copy and paste the same code over again.
 It's especially useful when prototyping and need to see how something will look or work.

-**Note**: The `jay migrate` commands requires the environment variable, JAYCONFIG, to point to the env.json file path.
-The **generation** folder must also be in the same folder.
+**Note**: The `jay generate` commands requires the environment variable, **JAYCONFIG**, to point to the env.json file path.
+The generation folder containing the templates is specified in the env.json file under **Generation.TemplateFolder**.

 **Jay** tries to make it easy to generate code by using tools that you already
 know: the **text/template** package from the standard Go library and JSON.